soojiyou/FE-3-Weather-Journal/README.md

 The API:

     1. return the weather information from API: City name, Date, Fahrenheit temperature, the feeling memo the user added, weather description

+    2. Weather data is accessible for a maximum of ten days into the future and only for past dates.

 <img src="https://user-images.githubusercontent.com/79179847/229431947-cf481861-5c46-48f9-81bb-40b0261be9cd.png" alt="Image Description" width="500" >